convox/docs/docs/deployment/syslogs.md

 * [LogDNA](https://logdna.com/)

-  * Got to [https://app.logdna.com/pages/add-source](https://app.logdna.com/pages/add-source), select Syslog as your provider and then use the provided url as the syslog resource Url (with `tcp+tls://`)
+  * Go to [https://app.logdna.com/pages/add-source](https://app.logdna.com/pages/add-source), select Syslog as your provider and then use the provided url as the syslog resource Url (with `tcp+tls://`)
   * Suggested `Format="<22>1 {DATE} {GROUP} {SERVICE} {CONTAINER} {MESSAGE}"`

 * [Loggly](https://www.loggly.com/)